cplund8/cplund8.github.io/README.md

 # Compiling the source code

 All the simulations require a package called `lab` that provides a framework for creating buttons, beakers, flasks, etc. We only have to compile it once, because it is the same for all the simulations.
-To start, download `LabPlatform-Master.zip` and decompress it.
+To start, download `LabPlatform-master.zip` and decompress it.
 Inside of it, there's a folder named `src`.
 Inside of `src`, there is a folder called `lab`.
 Right click on this folder, then click `Copy`.

 Next, download `FinishedSimulations-master.zip`.
 Decompress it and open it.
-Right click on `src`, then click `Paste Item`.
+Right click on `src` (inside of `FinishedSimulations-master`, not `LabPlatform-Master`; we are finished with `LabPlatform-master`), then click `Paste Item`.
 Make sure the folder gets pasted *inside* of `src`.
 If it doesn't, you can click and drag it inside of `src`.
 Right click on `src` again, then click `New Terminal at Folder`, near the bottom of the options list.
 This will open a Terminal window.
 In it, run the following command:

 ```zsh
 javac -target 1.8 -source 1.8 **/*.java